 When your cruise ends, you can arrange a boat transfer to other islands and resorts without returning to the port, giving you the chance to spend more time on the beach.
 Let us know if this suits you, and we'll help you put the arrangements in place.

-If you’d like to explore Fiji and the islands – I can tailor-make your whole trip.
-Whether you’re looking to include Fiji in a multi-stop or round the world ticket, planning a full Fiji holiday, or visiting Australia or New Zealand and want to add a side trip, I can advise you.
-I’ll help you choose the best islands, resorts or hotels and I can plan an itinerary around your interests, from activities that kids will love, to water sports, to a luxury romantic break.
+If you’d like to explore Fiji and the islands – we can tailor-make your whole trip.
+Whether you’re looking to include Fiji in a multi-stop or round the world ticket, planning a full Fiji holiday, or visiting Australia or New Zealand and want to add a side trip, we can advise you.
+We’ll help you choose the best islands, resorts or hotels and we can plan an itinerary around your interests, from activities that kids will love, to water sports, to a luxury romantic break.

 Fresh out of high school, Milly left her home comforts behind and set off to work in a school in Thailand for a year.
 Whilst working in Thailand she managed to explore Vietnam, Cambodia, Malaysia and China before uni.
 In the breaks from her English & American Literature degree she interned for Travel Nation, eventually joining our team in 2014.
 Milly is fascinated by wildlife and food and weaves these elements into both her own trips and those she plans for others.
 Her natural instinct for building fascinating trips that take you off the beaten track inform the trips she plans and she currently works as our Product Manager sourcing great hotels and itineraries for our customers.